 Resident Evil Requiem: How Golden Spiders Work in LMDF

-Golden spiders in Resident Evil Requiem’s Leon Must Die Forever are moving time extensions.
-Kill one, and the run clock increases by exactly the number displayed above it.
-They do not function like treasure, score pickups, or hidden bonus enemies.
-The only practical question is whether collecting that time costs more time and resources than it returns.
+Golden spiders in Resident Evil Requiem‘s Leon Must Die Forever (LMDF) are not loot, score pickups, or hidden enemies.
+They are moving time refills: kill one and the run clock jumps by the number floating above it.
+In a mode where the timer is your health bar, the only real question is whether grabbing that time costs you more than it returns.

 Advertisement

-In Leon Must Die Forever, the golden spider mechanic is straightforward: the spider skitters through the stage, you kill it, and your countdown timer increases by the amount shown over its body.
-If the spider shows +8, you gain eight seconds.
-There is no hidden multiplier in the base version of the mechanic, no delay before payout, and no need to collect a dropped item afterward.
+The mechanic is direct: a spider skitters through the stage, you kill it, and your countdown timer increases by the amount shown over its body.
+There is no hidden multiplier, no delay before payout, and no dropped item to collect afterward.
 The time is attached to the kill itself.

 How to identify one without slowing down

-• It has a distinct golden glow rather than the standard hostile look.
+• A distinct golden glow, separate from the standard hostile look.

-• It carries a floating number above it, showing the exact seconds you will gain.
+• A floating number above it showing the exact seconds you will gain.

 Cover art for Resident Evil Requiem: Deluxe Kit